-I’m building a Koa.js server and need to connect to MongoDB to store and retrieve data.
-Here is how to do it with some simple steps:
+I'm building a Koa.js server and need to connect it to MongoDB to store and retrieve data.
+Here's how to accomplish this in a few simple steps:

-Step 1: Connect the database before Koa app initialised
+Step 1: Connect to the Database Before Initializing the Koa App

 const initDB = require('./database');